VictorTaelin/Interaction-Calculus/README.md

 6. Unlike both, it is intrinsically parallel.

-7. It is isomorphic to [interaction combinators](https://pdfs.semanticscholar.org/6cfe/09aa6e5da6ce98077b7a048cb1badd78cc76.pdf), a beautiful model of computation.
+7. It is isomorphic to [symmetric interaction combinators](https://pdfs.semanticscholar.org/1731/a6e49c6c2afda3e72256ba0afb34957377d3.pdf), a beautiful model of computation.

 ## Syntax